simuse/sass-styleguide/README.md

 * When writing multiple selectors on one line, give each one its own line.
 * Use classes over tags for better performances -- `.title` instead of `h1`.
 * Scope classes to the closest parent only when necessary (e.g., when not using prefixed classes).
 * Keep your selectors as flat as possible.
-Max 3 levels deep.
+With SASS particularly, it is easy to get carried away.
+Keep your nesting to 3 levels deep at max.
 * Use hypens to separate words -- `.my-class` instead of `.myClass`

 #### BEM Methodology